Vidal Bruján: Miami Marlins

 On November 17, 2023, Bruján and Calvin Faucher were traded to the Miami Marlins in exchange for Erick Lara, Andrew Lindsey and a player to be named later.
 In an August 24, 2024, blowout loss against the Chicago Cubs, Bruján entered the game in the ninth inning and recorded his first career pitching strikeout against Isaac Paredes.
 In 102 appearances for Miami, he slashed .222/.303/.319 with two home runs, 16 RBI, and five stolen bases.
 Bruján was designated for assignment following the signing of Eric Wagaman on December 20.

 Chicago Cubs

 On December 29, 2024, the Marlins traded Bruján to the Chicago Cubs in exchange for Matt Mervis.
 He made 36 appearances for the Cubs, batting .222/.234/.289 with three RBI and two stolen bases.
 Bruján was designated for assignment by Chicago on July 30, 2025.

 Baltimore Orioles

 On August 3, 2025, Bruján was claimed off waivers by the Baltimore Orioles.
 Bruján's only appearance for the team came against the Philadelphia Phillies on August 6, where he recorded a single off of Joe Ross in his only at-bat.

 Atlanta Braves

 On August 8, 2025, Bruján was claimed off waivers by the Atlanta Braves.
+He made 23 appearances for Atlanta, batting .268/.362/.317 with five RBI.
+Bruján was designated for assignment by the Braves following the acquisition of Ken Waldichuk on January 8, 2026.

+New York Mets

+On January 14, 2026, Bruján was claimed off waivers by the Minnesota Twins.
+He was designated for assignment by the Twins on January 21.
+The Twins traded him to the New York Mets in exchange for cash considerations the following day.
+On March 25, Bruján was designated for assignment by the Mets.
+He cleared waivers and was sent outright to the Triple-A Syracuse Mets on March 27.
+On May 3, the Mets selected Bruján's contract, adding him to their active roster.
+He made nine appearances for New York, going 1-for-11 (.091) with one RBI and one walk.
+Bruján was designated for assignment for a second time on June 16.
+He cleared waivers and was sent outright to Triple-A Syracuse two days later.